China stocks fall again despite support measures

 Global investors have grown increasingly concerned that a full-blown crash could destabilise the world's second-biggest economy.

-Commodities markets are also taking fright at what the slump says about the underlying economy, with prices of copper CMCU3, coal CRFRMc11, natural gas LNG-AS and iron ore .IO62-CNI=SI falling towards their 2015 lows.
+Commodities markets are also taking fright at what the slump says about the underlying economy, with prices of copper, coal, natural gas and iron ore falling toward their 2015 lows.

 ORCHESTRATED CAMPAIGN